2023 EVENT CANCELLED

 For this event players, teams, and organizations sign up as members of Red Force or Blue Force and compete in four elaborate wargame scenarios based on American military history.
-This experience comes from professional and passionate organizers at one of the largest paintball facilities in the world and features camping, vendors, paintball tanks, military vehicles, a cancer charity paintball tournament, in camp hyperball fields, prizes, raffles, and more.
+This experience comes from professional and passionate organizers at one of the largest paintball facilities in the world and features camping, vendors, paintball tanks, military vehicles, prize raffles, parties, and more!

 We hope you will join us for three days of camping, paintball, and time with good friends at WARGAME WEEKEND!
 Please read more about our event at our website and be sure to follow us on social media for game updates.

 Camping opens Friday at 10AM!
 The facility has bathrooms and showers (hot water not-guaranteed) as well as RV slots (30 amp) available for purchase.
 General camping is included with your ticket purchase.
 The facility is 10 minutes away from Seneca, Missouri and the Indigo Sky Casino/Hotel and 25 minutes from Neosho, Missouri.

 Both sides will be assessed and scored by the following metrics during most of our wargame scenarios.
 It is up to the players to work together to achieve their goals.

 CONTROL POINTS: capture and hold control sites to score points and generate resources to call in game assets or trigger special conditions.